Trump Executive Orders: ‘Trade War’ Over Mexico Wall, Muslim Ban Predicted

 Ultimately, as Trump pulls out of the TPP (Trans-Pacific Partnership) and talks of cutting ties with other countries to keep jobs in America, it could backfire on Trump, and his “isolationism” may be bad for businesses, according to CNN Wire.

-As for the future of his current Executive Orders, Senator Chuck Schumer told Hardball on January 30 that Trump’s immigration ban is “likely unconstitutional” and was opposed by many constitutional law scholars.
+As for the future of his current executive orders, Senator Chuck Schumer told Hardball on January 30 that Trump’s immigration ban is “likely unconstitutional” and was opposed by many constitutional law scholars.

 Supporting this, Bloomberg reports, “So far, four U.S. district judges — in Brooklyn, New York; Boston; Alexandria, Virginia; and Seattle — have issued temporary rulings blocking aspects of the order.”